 The European Commission aims to support an environment attractive to all forms of entrepreneurship, where also business support services reach all potential entrepreneurs, including those from more vulnerable groups, with the aim to make the EU in its entirety stronger and more cohesive.

 Within the EU, migrants represent an important pool of potential entrepreneurs, but can face, as other more vulnerable groups, specific legal, cultural and linguistic obstacles.
 These issues need to be addressed in full to give support equitable to that received by all other entrepreneurial groups.

 The promotion of entrepreneurship is incorporated in the Europe 2020 strategy which aims to create the conditions for ‘smart, sustainable, and inclusive growth’.
 Within that framework, the entrepreneurship 2020 action plan is a blueprint for decisive joint action to unleash Europe's entrepreneurial potential, to remove existing obstacles and to revolutionise the culture of entrepreneurship in Europe.
 It aims to ease the creation of new businesses and to create a much more supportive environment for existing entrepreneurs to thrive and grow.

-The Action Plan sets out a number of actions, under three different action pillars:
+The action plan sets out a number of actions, under 3 different action pillars:

 The action plan provides a common policy framework and supporting measures which should help EU countries as they further develop and strengthen their national integration policies for third country nationals.
 Ensuring that third country nationals can contribute economically and socially to their host communities is key to the future well-being, prosperity and cohesion of European societies.
 Supporting entrepreneurship, including through access to existing micro-credit assistance schemes, is also a vital channel to foster third country nationals’ contribution to economy and society as a whole.